maxhumber/Carlo/README.md

 ### Usage

-Import Carlo into your project by adding the following like to any `.swift` file:
+Import Carlo into your project by adding the following line to any `.swift` file:

 ```swift
 import Carlo